+MARK ALDRIDGE

-MARK ALDRIDGE trily animiting.
-If was disputingl W advanced cautously.
-About 50 yards into the tunnel, we found fallon read, some pieces of tait and some gouge marks from the cow's horns.
-This caused great alorm.
-Riccl fails w could handle to a degree, but file farme had made no metricin of home!
+only uninviting, if was disposting!
+We advanced cautiously.
+About 50 yards risk the tunner, we found falled noof, some pieces of her and some gouge marks from the coar's home.

-Bν
+This caused great atom.
+Rust falls we could handle to a degree, but the farms had made no mention of home!

-We carried on and about 75 yards in the mine found hoof-marks, the clinchine evidence that the sow was there
+We carried on and about 75 yards in the mine found hoof-marks, the clinching evidence that the dow was there.

 We moved further on.
-At about 10 parks, the aight that greeted us was not the most beautiful.
-I have ever andoustered Fourtown hundhedweight of oow we crammed into the three test, ten inches a so of space between the root and the mu the powered the four.
+At about 10 yards, the aight that greened us was not the most besuchut I have ever ancountered Fourtenn hundhedweight of low was crammed into the three test, ten inches a so of space between the root and the mail their covered the floor.

-HE only bonaolation was that the animal's head, with its homendou

-I home, was pointing away from u and it couldn't turn round in the name gallery.
+THE only bonsolation was that the animal's head, with its homendous home, was pointing away from used it couldn't sum round in the names gallery.

-We approached a little closer but the scened to disturb the cow, it moved further on and brought down more root with it home.
+We approached a little closer but the seemed to disturb the cow, it moved further on and brought down more roof with it house.

-We retroated to the entrance of the shart where we found that two other teac members had prived, John Houghton an Pete Johns.
-We related the tale to drain and asked the farmer about the tempera-

-"Childs good," he replied, "but it has seen bapped in a cover for twentyries/ tour Ticurs befors!"
+We reveated to the entrance of the shaft where we found that two other tear members had arrived, John Houghton are Pete Johns.
+We related the tale to draw and asked the farmer about the temperament of his beast, "Chide good," he replied, "but it has seen tropped in a cover for twentyfour Tours before!"

-We decided to enter the tunner again, "No heroios, tada," the policeman said, "R's not a human-illo job."
+We decided to enter the tunner again, "No heroios, lads," the policeman said, "8's not a human-life job."

-He was assured he wouldn't gat any Heruics, which seemed to upset the temer a little, the pointed out that the animal was worth wait into four figures and was in cell
+He was assured he wouldn't gat any heroics, which seemed to upset the termer a little, the pointed out trut the animal was worth wall into four figures and was in cell

-Back at the cow, we found it had moved et further up the turnel.
-Its back was now hard up spannt the roof and it was buried almost to its belly in mud and more tailers matorial.
+Back at the one, we found it had moved et further up the turnel.
+Its basis was now hard up against the roof and it was buried almost to its belly in much and more tallen material.
 There was about a one-inch clearance on either side.

-We approached a little meaner.
-Suddenly the tail need that paralial to the root and the animal mileved itself.
-A cloud of oaths liked the gloomy cavem and we intumed to daylight for further discussion with some offer learn monitors who had turned up.
+We approached a little nearer.
+Sudstanly the tell neised food parallel to the mot and the primit releved itself.
+A cloud of outher lilled the gloomy cavem and we inturned to daylight for further discussion with some other learn members who had turned up.

-We decided that the only way to offect a mecus was to encourage the now to walk out.
-But as cows clon's walk backwards, it would have to be turned round at the point arther in where the aids passage socied the lain ane cow so that feam members could scances past to block of the passages beyond the unction.
+We decided that the only way to offect a mecun was to encourage the now to walk out.
+But as cows clon't walk backwards, it would have to be turned round at the point arther in where the aids passage sorted the tein one cow so that form members could scarred past to black of the passages beyond the unction.
 If the cow entered these, all hope of recovery would go.
-We also agreed that except when it was tranquillised, ho-one should be up-turnet of the cow due to the very real danger of it causing roof false.
+We also agreed that except when it was tranquillised, ho one should be up-lumer of the cow due to the very real danger of it causing roof false.

-A val, would be required to tranquillize the
+A sut would be required to tranquillise the